truenas/middleware/docs/userguide/truenas_network.rst

 `Network --> Interfaces --> Add Interface`.
 Select the parent interface from the NIC drop-down menu and in the "Options" field, type
 :command:`up`.
 This will bring up the parent interface.
 If an IP address is required, it can be configured using the rest of the options in the "Add
 Interface" screen.

+.. warning:: creating a vlan will cause network connectivity to be interrupted and, if :ref:`Failovers` has been configured, a failover event.
+Accordingly, the GUI will provide a warning and an opportunity to cancel the vlan creation.